imagej/imagej.github.io/pages/JRuby_Scripting.md

 ## Tutorial

-Let's start writing some JRuby right away - start up the interpreter by going to {% include bc content='Plugins | Scripting | JRuby Interpreter'
+Let's start writing some JRuby right away - start up the interpreter by going to {% include bc content='Plugins | Scripting | JRuby Interpreter'%}.
-%}.
 The interpreter window will pop up, but it may take a little time for the JRuby runtime to be ready.
 You should initially see the message:

 ` Starting JRuby ...`